 By implementing centralized reporting, sales reps can get daily, on-demand statements covering commissions, bonuses, and fees.
 For example, the 6,000 sales reps at that large consumer electronics company use their iPhones and iPads to view a breakdown of their monthly and yearly compensation, and to produce projected earnings reports.
 Managers can analyze real-time team and individual performance data, and compensation analysts can run ad-hoc queries to verify payments and credit splits.

 4- Handle compensation disputes faster

-When a sales rep at RBC (Royal Bank of Canada) had comp plan questions or an exception request, he or she would open a direct inquiry with a compensation analyst.
+When a sales rep at the Canadian Bank had comp plan questions or an exception request, he or she would open a direct inquiry with a compensation analyst.
 This tedious process kicked off resource-intensive investigations and took a long time to resolve.
 Worse, management had no reliable insight into the volume or severity of open disputes.

 After automating this process, representatives can instantly open a dispute from within their compensation statement with a single click.
 Administrative overhead has been eliminated, and management can weigh in with approvals and comments, having full visibility into the complete dispute resolution process.

 5- Accelerate new compensation plan rollout

 Implementing compensation plan changes was so complicated at Nationwide that it could take up to six months to launch a new plan.
 Mostly, this was due to a complex, disparate network of 10 different compensation systems.
 By standardizing on

 NICE SPM, Nationwide is able to introduce new and adjusted variable compensation programs with as little as four weeks of preparation time.